jss367/substack_analyzer/README.md

 - Scenario comparison and sensitivity analysis
 - Cohort-based conversion and churn curves
 - Funnel from traffic by source to free signups to premium

+The way to use this is to export your csvs from substack for both paid and full subscribers.

+Those spreadsheets have two columns... days and number of subscribers...